 In another bowl, mash bananas until mostly smooth.
 Add vanilla, sugar, oil, and chia seed mixture until well combined.

 Make a well in the flour mixture and pour in the liquid mixture using a large metal spoon or spatula to combine everything until it just comes together without over-mixing (where you don’t see any more dry bits or flour).
+Finally fold in walnut halves and coconut chips.
 Over-mixing will make the banana bread tough and doughy.

 Pour batter into the prepared tin and use the back of the spoon or spatula to flatten the surface of the batter.
 Bake for 45-50 minutes, testing with a toothpick placed into the middle of the bread.
 If it comes out clean, the bread is ready.